luci/recipes-py/README.recipes.md

 Args:
   realm (str): the realm that the data being queried exists in.
     Example: "chromium:ci".
-  test_id_regexp (str): the subset of test ids to request history for. variant_predicate (resultdb.proto.v1.predicate.VariantPredicate):
+  test_id_regexp (str): the subset of test IDs to request history for. variant_predicate (resultdb.proto.v1.predicate.VariantPredicate):
     the subset of test variants to request history for.
 Defaults to None, but specifying will improve runtime.